UNR-RoboticsResearchLab/hri_projects_2024/week9/README.md

 Read through the tuturials on rosbag: http://wiki.ros.org/rosbag

-While we won't have a specific turn-in this week, next week's programming exercises will use this.
+While we won't have a specific turn-in this week, a future week's programming exercises will use this.

-## Using a rosbag recording

-Dave's going to record a rosbag with some laser-based people detection on a real robot, you'll view it using `rosbag play` and rviz.